Trusted Vedic Astrology Platform

 2

 The Vimshottari (120-year) Dasha system is the timing backbone of classical Jyotish.
 Each of the nine Grahas governs a fixed duration — Surya 6 years, Chandra 10, Mangal 7, Rahu 18, Guru 16, Shani 19, Budha 17, Ketu 7, Shukra 20 — and the sequence always runs in this fixed order, cycling continuously.
 The active Mahadasha Graha becomes the primary karmic engine for that period.
 Within each Mahadasha, every other Graha takes a turn as Antardasha in proportional sub-periods.
-This creates a layered timing structure — Mahadasha, Antardasha, Pratyantardasha — that Jyotishis use to pinpoint when specific yoga effects in the natal chart will activate.
+This creates a layered timing structure — Mahadasha, Antardasha, Pratyantardasha — that Jyotishis use to pinpoint when specific Yoga effects in the natal chart will activate.
 AstroKund's Dasha engine calculates the running sub-period to the day.

 Total cycle: 120 years across 9 Grahas

-Three nested sub-period layers for event timing
+Three nested sub-period layers for precise event timing

-Current transit interaction overlays Dasha activation periods
+Current transit interaction overlays and activates Dasha periods

 3